 Simple English definitions for legal terms

-Read a random definition: fair hearing
+Read a random definition: year-end dividend

 Co-operative (Co-op): A type of business where people work together to meet a common need.
 It's different from other businesses because it's run democratically, which means everyone has a say in how things are done.
 Co-ops can be found in many areas of the economy, such as stores, utilities, banks, housing, agriculture, and work.